 Physiotherapy is a key factor in maximising your recovery, ensuring you return to your maximum performance on your return to sport, and ensuring you maximise your quality of life in the future.
 As a mobile physiotherapist, we can cover everything for you as I am not bound by the structures of a clinic.
 If we need to perform field-based rehabilitation we meet at a field, if we need to reassess your gym program, I will meet you at your gym.
 Wherever we need to be I will be there.

-Our rehabilitation program includes a total of 72 physiotherapy sessions throughout the 12-month program.
+Our rehabilitation program includes a total of 51 physiotherapy sessions throughout the 12-month program.
 Why so many some may ask?
-This program was designed for those who want the best outcome possible and is designed to not cut any corners.
-We will leave no stone unturned through your recovery and be with you every step of the way.
+This program was designed for those who want the best outcome possible and is designed to not cut any corners, following all ACL rehabilitation protocols.
+When you work with our clinical practice, we will leave no stone unturned through your recovery and be with you every step of the way.
 The amount of contact we will have throughout the 12 months will change depending upon the stage of recovery that you are at to best suit your needs and goals.
 We have detailed below the aims of each stage and what changes throughout the program.

 Now I understand that given the early costs of managing an ACL injury are quite high which is why payment plans are available.
 Weekly, fortnightly, or monthly payment options are available depending on what best suits your needs and capacity.
 I will work with you to find an option for you to access the care you desire and deserve.